easybuilders/easybuild-docs/docs/writing-easyconfig-files.md

 ]
 ```

-The difference between having an entry in the dict with the value of `None` and not having an entry
+Note that not having an entry in the dict for a file will raise an error
+while a value of `None` will skip the checksum verification for that file.
-only matters when using the `--enforce_checksums` option which will raise an error in the latter case.
+But even in the latter case the `--enforce_checksums` option will raise an error.

 ##### Adding or replacing checksums using `--inject-checksums` {: #inject_checksums }